 Please ensure that the appeals for the school you wish to appeal for are being administered by The School Appeals Team.
 You can check this by looking at the appeal information on your decision letter and the contact details section.

-If you have difficulty with the online form, you can print your own copy from the document below.
-Once completed, return the form to:
+If you have difficulty with the online form, you can print your copy from the document above and send it to us via email at firstname.lastname@example.org.

 School admission appeals are administered independently through the School Appeals Team, part of Constitutional Services at Nottingham City Council.